Don't Prune Like a Novice: Common Pruning No-Nos

-Pruning trees is an important part of maintaining their health and appearance, but it’s not a task to be taken lightly.
-Unexperienced, ineffective techniques and using the wrong tools could cause severe harm to your trees or render them unsalvageable.
-We’ll discuss the things you need to avoid when pruning your trees to ensure they remain in good shape and beautiful for many long time to come.
+Pruning trees is a crucial element of maintaining their health and appearance however, it’s not an activity to be undertaken lightly.
+Inexperience, poor techniques and the use of improper tools can lead to serious damage to your trees, or even render them unsalvageable.
+In this article, we’ll go over the things you need to avoid when pruning your trees to ensure they remain looking and healthy for the years to come.

-One of the most common mistakes that people do when trimming is doing it during the wrong time of the the year.
-Pruning at the wrong time can disrupt the natural growth patterns of a tree and expose it to pests and diseases.
-In general, it’s best to trim deciduous trees in the winter months when they are dormant, and conifers during the latter part of spring or summer.
+One of the most common mistakes people make when pruning is doing this during the wrong time of the season.
+Pruning during the wrong season can interfere with the natural growth patterns of a tree and expose it to pests and diseases.
+In general, it’s best to prune deciduous trees during the winter, when they’re dormant and conifers in the latter part of spring or summer.

 Beware of using the wrong tools

-Another common pitfall is using the improper tools for the task.
-The dull or rusty tools could cause damage to the tree, and increase the risk of disease, while using instruments that are large or heavy could cause irreparable damage.
-Make sure you’ve got the right tools for the job and keep them sharp and maintained.
+Another issue is using the wrong tools for the job.
+Old or worn-out tools can cause harm to the tree, and make it more susceptible to disease, while employing equipment that is too big or heavy can cause unnecessary damage.
+Make sure you have the appropriate tools for the job and keep them in good shape and maintained.

-While it is tempting to prune heavily to attain a desired form or dimension, cutting off too much at once can end up being harmful on the plant.
-Pruning should always be done slowly, and over a period of time in order so that the tree can recover between prunings.
+Although it can be tempting to prune heavily to attain an ideal dimension or shape, removing too much at once could be harmful on the plant.
+Pruning should always be performed slowly, spread over many years should it be necessary, to allow the tree to recuperate between cuts.

 Don’t cut too close to the Trunk

-When pruning, it is important to not cut near to tree’s trunk.
-This could leave the tree at risk of disease, as well as leave unattractive stubs which can be difficult to remove.
-Cut your branches within the collar of the branch which is the elevated area where the branch meets the tree’s trunk.
+When pruning, it is important to avoid cutting in close proximity to trunk.
+This can leave the tree vulnerable to disease and also leave unattractive stubs which can be difficult to get rid of.
+Make your cuts within the collar of the branch which is the elevated area between the branch and the tree’s trunk.

 FAQs